Single sign-on FAQs

 How do I require my users to use single sign-on, and prevent them from logging in to Glance directly?

-- Visit the SETTINGS tab of the Manage Your Account page.
+- Visit the Settings tab of the Account Management page.

 - Go to the Password Requirements panel.